alvinr/data-modeling/redis/faceting/README.md

 ```

-The function ```create_hased_lookups``` is creating a hash (using [RIPEMD­160](https://en.wikipedia.org/wiki/RIPEMD) hash - a colision free hashing algorithm used by Bitcoin and others) of the compound values we want to query for, thus providing a compact and reproducible value to query against.
+The function ```create_hased_lookups``` is creating a hash (using [RIPEMD­160](https://en.wikipedia.org/wiki/RIPEMD) hash - a collision free hashing algorithm used by Bitcoin and others) of the compound values we want to query for, thus providing a compact and reproducible value to query against.
 We want to deterministic hash that minimizes collision, RIPEMD­160 is used in the Bitcoin algorithm, but we could have used SHA512 or any other popular hash.
 We could have used a simple concatenation of strings, but a hash avoids the problem of key size and key distribution.
 This allows a Primary Key lookup to be made on these compound values.
 Once the ```lookup``` record has been returned, we can they execute the subsequent Primary Key lookups of the ```product``` data as we have done previously.

 Running the code, you will see the matching product printed: